Rolls-Royce Corniche (2000): Final Rolls-Royce Corniche V

 The last Rolls-Royce Corniche (Chassis 2079) was manufactured on 30 August 2002.
-Along with most features from the "Final Series" specification, It also had a Unique seat style: A Chesterfield buttoned theme in Spruce Green without seat edge piping, different centre console plaque reading "A Century of Excellence" with the RR logo, and the cities where Rolls-Royces were produced from 1904 to 2002 (in place of the numbered commemorative plaque), silver text inlays on the radio flap reading "The Final Rolls-Royce Corniche Chassis 2079" & treadplates, reading "The Final Rolls-Royce Corniche Chassis 2079 Rolls-Royce Motor Cars, Crewe, England 1946-2002".
-This was the last Rolls-Royce to be made at the Crewe plant before it was turned over entirely to the production of Bentley models.
-It was under Rolls-Royce's possession until September 2018 when it was auctioned off by Bonhams.
-Only 384 Rolls-Royce Corniche V were ever built.
+Along with most features from the "Final Series" specification, It also had a unique seat style: A Chesterfield buttoned theme in spruce Green without seat edge piping, different centre console plaque reading "A Century of Excellence" with the RR logo, and the cities where Rolls-Royces were produced from 1904 to 2002 (in place of the numbered commemorative plaque), silver text inlays on the radio flap reading "The Final Rolls-Royce Corniche Chassis 2079" & treadplates, reading "The Final Rolls-Royce Corniche Chassis 2079 Rolls-Royce Motor Cars, Crewe, England 1946-2002".
+This was the last Rolls-Royce to be made at Crewe before it was transferred to Bentley models.
+It was in Rolls-Royce's ownership until September 2018 when it was auctioned off by Bonhams.
+The production run consisted of 384 cars.